earlsioson/dotfiles/README.md

   npm install -g tree-sitter-cli neovim tree-sitter --version   # sanity check
   ```
-  The CLI is only strictly required for `:TSInstallFromGrammar`, but having it satisfies `:checkhealth` and lets you generate/inspect parsers locally.

 ### Python support for Neovim/DAP
 Use your preferred python package manager to create a virtualenv and install debugpy and pynvim.
-Update `~/.vimrc` and `.config/nvim/after/plugin/dap.lua` so both editors point at the virtualenv’s Python interpreter.
+Update `~/.vimrc` and `.config/nvim/lua/es/plugin/dap.lua` so both editors point at the virtualenv’s Python interpreter.
 That keeps DAP, LSP assistants, and the Python host in sync.

 ### Plugin bootstrap (lazy.nvim)
 When launching Neovim you'll see the Mason installer and Tree-sitter setup run automatically.